A neighbour selection approach for identifying differential networks in conditional functional graphical models: Simulation study

 Fig. \ref{fig:F1score_nostro} shows that the \texttt{OR} symmetrization strategy in Eq. (\ref{eq:or_symm}) should be preferred over the \texttt{AND} strategy in Eq. (\ref{eq:and_symm}): while the two strategies provide comparable results for the population network $G^0$, for the differential network $G^1$ the F1 score of the \texttt{OR} strategy is systematically higher.
-For this reason, in the remaining of the section, only results for this strategy are shown.
-Furthermore, Fig. \ref{fig:F1score_nostro} shows that the estimates of the population network are usualy more accurate than the estimates of the differential network.
-However, with enough samples our approach provides accurate estimate of both networks: when the group sample size, $n/2$, is grater then 150 ($n/2 \geq 200$ for $p=50$) the average F1 score exceeds 0.75 for the differential network and approaches 0.9 for the population network.
+For this reason, in the remainder of the section, only results for this strategy are shown.
+Furthermore, Fig. \ref{fig:F1score_nostro} shows that the estimates of the population network are usually more accurate than the estimates of the differential network.
+However, with enough samples, our approach provides accurate estimates of both networks: when the group sample size, $n/2$, is greater than 150 ($n/2 \geq 200$ for $p=50$), the average F1 score exceeds 0.75 for the differential network and approaches 0.9 for the population network.
+Notably, as shown in Appendix \ref{subsubsec:sample_size_req} Fig. \ref{fig:FPRscore_1_cov_setting}, the FPR remains close to zero for all the considered sample sizes, meaning that although for the lowest sample sizes the support of the networks cannot be recovered, the estimated pairwise interdependencies result to be correct.

 As a touchstone, Fig. \ref{fig:f1_comparison_fudge} compares the proposed approach with four competitors.
-Among the latter, the best performance were reached by FuDGE whose F1 scores associated to the differential network $G^1$ remained lower than 0.65 also for the highest tested sample sizes.
-Our approach outperforms FuDGE also from a computational point of view, as shown by Fig. \ref{fig:comp_time_comparison}.
-While FuDGE deals with the entire precision matrices of the involved processes, our approach is based on a neighbour selection approach that can be fully parallelized across nodes.
-As a result, our approach shows an higher scalability: while FuDGE and our method show similar computational times for a small number of nodes ($p=10$), when $p=50$ the computation time of FuDGE is more the four time higher that that of our approach.
+Among the latter, the best performance was achieved by FuDGE, whose F1 scores associated with the differential network $G^1$ remained below 0.65 even at the highest tested sample sizes.
+Our approach also demonstrates superior computational scalability compared with FuDGE, as shown in Fig.~\ref{fig:comp_time_comparison}.
+While FuDGE operates on the full precision matrices associated with the functional processes, our method relies on a neighbourhood-selection strategy that can be fully parallelized across nodes.
+To compare scalability independently of baseline implementation differences, runtimes were normalized by the average computational time of each method at $p=10$.
+Although the two methods exhibit comparable runtimes for small networks, their computational costs diverge substantially as network size increases.
+At $p=50$, FuDGE requires approximately 75 times its baseline runtime, whereas our approach requires less than 25 times its corresponding baseline.